 When it comes to a distribution list, you need to know that the processes can be messy, and misunderstandings can help very often.
 Since the results of using distribution lists as shared mailboxes are huge email threads, you need to look for options who end this problem for good.

-Finally, when using a shared inbox you allow your teammates to be more productive, then your workflow will become a lot better.
-And also it turns your business more customer-focused since you can manage the emails from your customers a lot better.
-Mainly when it comes to solving problems they are having.
+Finally, when using a shared inbox you allow your teammates to be more productive while collaborating in shared tasks.
+Consequently your workflow will become better and the processes more accurate.
+Besides, it also turns your business more customer-focused since you can manage emails and tasks clearly, without any confusion os miscommunication.
 This type of customer focus and attention is what builds loyalty on them towards your brand.

-Although it seems like a tough decision, you can rest assured that distribution lists and shared mailboxes have huge differences.
-But both end up being great solutions for teams.
-But it is way better when you can use both of them since they can be complementary.
+Although it seems like a tough decision, you can rest assured that distribution lists and shared mailboxes are both great solutions for teams.
+You just need to keep in mind that each one of them has its best use cases.

 Drag is The Everything Inbox for Teams – one single place to support customers, manage tasks and close deals, from the place teams love – Gmail.
 We are Techstars-backed Company, trusted by 30,000 users around the World.